Nextto1/pollingapp/alx-polly/README.md

 - [Radix UI](https://www.radix-ui.com/) for accessible primitives
 - [Tailwind CSS](https://tailwindcss.com/) for utility-first styling
 - [Next.js](https://nextjs.org/) for the amazing React framework
+- [Supabase](https://supabase.com/) for authentication and database
 - [Lucide](https://lucide.dev/) for the icon library

 ---

-Built with ❤️ using Next.js and Shadcn UI
+Built with ❤️ using Next.js, Supabase, and Shadcn UI